 Groton: A History of Innovation

-Groton has a long tradition of actively supporting people with big ideas.
+Groton has a long tradition of championing people with big ideas.

 When whale oil lit homes, Groton was a center for the international whaling industry and when sea trade was critical to the nation’s growth, Groton craftsmen built Clipper Ships.